NewAlbionInc/mana/README.txt

 	- Payment is automatic after the end of the session

-Mana is responsive on a wide range of screen sizes.
+The Mana website is responsive on a wide range of screen sizes.

 Team members (student numbers in main document submitted to Brightspace):
 	Philippe Gagné